 Let’s fast forward a bit to 2010-2011 when in all her combined wisdom, America decided to pull out of Iraq to meet an idiotic campaign promise, leaving a majority Shia Government in place.
 The Sunnis, who make up much of the western half of Iraq, were not given much representation in the new government.
-They’re diametrically opposed to the Shia side of Islam, because they disagree on the succession of Mohammed.
-The Shia believes that only Mohammed’s successors and bloodline should run the show which is where we get Ayatollahs from.
+They’re opposed to the Shia side of Islam because they disagree on the succession of Mohammed.
+The Shia believes that only Mohammed’s successors and bloodline should run the show where we get Ayatollahs.
 The reason this is important is because ISIS blurred that line a bit.
 ISIS is predominately a Sunni and Sunni-supported organization, at first anyway.
 They blurred the line because even though they’ve spoken about overthrowing Iran’s leadership, they’ve also spoken very significantly about overthrowing Saudi royalty.
 They’re very good at playing both sides in order to increase their power and recruitment.
-The reason we time traveled forward to 2011, is because in February of that year, President Obama thought it would somehow be in America and her allies’ best interest to push for regime change in Egypt.
+The reason we time-traveled forward to 2011, is because, in February of that year, President Obama thought it would somehow be in America and her allies’ best interest to push for regime change in Egypt.